NU-CEM/phonons_tutorial/README.md

 # Ab-initio phonons walkthrough

 Walkthrough for the ab-initio phonons tutorial at [TDEP 2023](https://liu.se/en/research/tdep2023) (Linkoping, Sweden).
-This walkthrough covers your "every-day" finite-displacement phonon calculation, which can be split into the following steps:
+This walkthrough covers your "every-day" finite-displacement harmonic phonon calculation, which can be split into the following steps:

 1. Relax unit cell (see folder `CdTe_relax`)
 2. Build supercell and generate displacements (e.g. `phonopy -d --dim="2 2 2" --aims`)